 White space — margins and line spacing — attracts attention to what it surrounds.
 Bullet lists and short paragraphs draw more attention than long paragraphs because they have more white space.

 Often, the highest contrast areas on a page will be the areas with the most white space.
-Put an image of the page in Photoshop, reduce all colors to shades of gray, then blur the image.
+Put an image of the page in a photo editor, reduce all colors to shades of gray, then blur the image.
 The areas with highest contrast will draw attention.
 Navigation areas are often in color while the content area is in black and white.
-In that way, the navigation areas have less contrast and visual appeal than the content area.
+In this way, the navigation areas have less contrast and visual appeal than the content area.
 Avoid too many areas on a page with high contrast, which dilutes focus.

-Web site designers can get visitors to look wherever they want.
+Website designers can move page elements around and get visitors to look wherever they want.
 Without making a specific effort, the upper left portion of the content section will receive more attention than other parts of the page.

 The biggest thing on the page must be important.
 This might be the first header in the content section.
 Consider making the first header larger than the other headers, surrounding it with extra white space, or both.